IMMM-SFA/hirsch_etal_2024_ef/README.md

 ## Pre-processing
 1. Download the StateMod Model 15.00.01 Executable from: https://cdss.colorado.gov/software/statemod
 2. Download the South Platte and Upper Colorado StateMod input files from: https://cdss.colorado.gov/modeling-data/surface-water-statemod
+3. Run StateMod v15 for both the Upper Colorado and South Platte 3*.
+If South Platte StateMod fails to run, try replacing the .opr file to 'SP2016_rev1501.opr' which can be downloaded here: https://github.com/OpenCDSS/cdss-app-statemod-fortran/issues/73
-3. Run the following scripts in the 'pre_processing' file to update StateMod input files
+4. Run the following scripts in the 'pre_processing' file to update StateMod input files
-4. Re-run the South Platte StateMod to produce new outputs for use in post-processing
+5. Re-run the South Platte StateMod to produce new outputs for use in post-processing

 | Script Name | Description | How to Run |
 | --- | --- | --- |